 About Music Business and Technology

-The Music Business and Technology Certificate is an independent and customized program that can be added to any major at Converse, including a non-music major.
+The certificate in Music Business and Technology is an independent and customized program that can be added to any major at Converse, including a non-music major.
 As soon as you start studying Music Business and Technology at Converse, you’ll begin learning, hands-on, how to produce concerts and shows, develop marketing plans, handle professional audio mixing equipment, and even craft a personalized business plan for your life.
 You will meet and gain insight from pros who are living their dreams in the music business.
 Turn your passion into promise, harness your creativity and energy and rock your world when you work sign up to become a certified music business professional with the Music Business and Technology Certificate at Converse.

 In just the first year of the Music Business and Technology Certificate program, students have: